microSD and SD Card Buying Guide

-If it's been a while since you've bought portable flash memory, you might be surprised by the broad availability and affordability of high-speed, high-capacity microSD and SD cards.
-Commonly used to expand the storage in devices ranging from smartphones to drones, microSD cards are more frequently purchased than any other SD form factors, although full sized cards remain popular among professional camera owners.
+If it's been a while since you've bought portable flash memory, you might be surprised by the broad availability and affordability of high-speed and large capacity microSD and SD cards.
+Commonly used to expand the storage in devices ranging from phones to drones and cameras, microSD cards are more frequently purchased than any other SD form factors, although full sized cards remain popular among professional camera owners.

 With this guide, we'll break down what all the different codes and ratings mean, and offer the best choices for a range of categories.